kkga/ter/docs/usage.md

 This will create 2 folders:

-- `_views`, which contains the [templates](/customize/templates.md) for
+- `.ter/views`, which contains the [templates](/customize/templates.md) for
   rendering the site;
-- `_assets`, which contains the default CSS stylesheet.
+- `.ter/assets`, which contains the default CSS stylesheet.

-All files inside `_assets` are copied to the output directory as is, so it's a good place to store any static files that you want to be accessible.
+All files inside `.ter/assets` are copied to the output directory as is, so it's a good place to store any static files that you want to be accessible.

 ## Build